RLGill/Template-R-projects-workflow/README.md

 #### 3. Install, load and add packages to your project

-1. Run the first chunk "`current dependencies`" to install and/or load packages from the project's lockfile.
+1. Run the "`Current dependencies`" chunk to install and/or load packages from the project's lockfile.
-2. As you progress through your project, add any extra packages to the `list_packages()` vector in the second chunk "`add packages`" \> run the chunk to install and load these packages.
+2. As you progress through your project, add any extra packages to the `list_packages()` vector in the "`Add/load packages during a coding session`" chunk \> run the chunk to install and load these packages.

 #### 4. Write R code and source them via `Conductor.Rmd`

-1. In the third chunk of `Conductor.Rmd`, begin writing your code for the project.
+1. Begin writing your code for the project in the "`Begin writing your code`" chunk of `Conductor.Rmd`.
 2. As you complete stages in the analysis, move your code out of `Conductor.Rmd` into their own separate files.
-Ensure you include a commented list of package name(s) required for that code.
 I've created two templates `Template-R-script.R` and `Template-R-notebook.Rmd` in `00-R-code` that you can use to create new files with nice structure and formatting.
 3. Save your code as separate files in the `00-R-code` directory - index these (00, 01 etc.) or create sub-folders if needed to keep track of code.
 Don't forget to use [tidyverse's file naming conventions](https://style.tidyverse.org/files.html#names).
 4. In `Conductor.Rmd`, use `source()` functions to stitch your code together and run these as needed - `source()` uses relative pathing from the root folder (via `./`) to locate and run code.
 E.g. `source("./00-R-code/Install-dependencies.R", chdir = TRUE)`.